Sunday, April 18, 2010

 Courting and surprising the other leads to romance and harmony.

 Before this MOG (during which there is no conclusion) the characters are living like roommates.
-Not only is there no sex, there's no romance, and there's an effort on Clair's part to do everything for everyone, and she's worn out and just wants to get away....not from the marriage, but just for a little solitude.
+Not only is there no sex, there's no romance, and there's an effort on Clair's part to do everything for everyone.
+She's worn out and just wants to get away....not from the marriage, but just for a little solitude.
 It seems to her that Phil does nothing for them as a couple.
 As a result she complains that she can't "light-up" Phil's life by putting on something sexy when he comes home to satisfy his "gross sexual fantasies" (an over-the-top reference to "simple romance," for which they both long.)
 But Phil is not thinking ahead far enough to surprising Clair and being romantic, because he says. she is always doing everything for everyone, and she doesn't wait for him to do anything for her.
 If she did, perhaps he could surprise her now and then.
-So, Clair takes the lead, and Phil tries to go along with it.
+So, Clair takes the lead, and Phil tries to go along.
 This is evident, too, in her getting all dolled up for their weekly date night, but without telling him that she's expecting more than the greasy spoon at the end of the block.

 The image at the top of this blog illustrates one such beat.
 Once they figure out that their journey in this movie is to find the Flash Drive (this film's MacGuffin) Clair takes Phil's sports coat, wraps it around her hand, and smashes through a door window to gain access to an office where they might get a clue for their hunt.
 Phil is shocked.
 B&E is NOT something he would have done.
 She acted independently.

-Earlier Phil does something similar in the restaurant when he takes the Triplehorn's reservations.
-Something he did independently that she would not have done.
+Earlier, Phil does something similar in the restaurant when he takes the Triplehorn's reservations—something he did independently that she would not have done.
 Both decisions lead to discord and get them in trouble.

 After the MOG they attempt to act within the loose definition of working together to make decisions.
 He boosts her up to a fire escape to B&E their next location; he doesn't usurp her but they do it together.
 Earlier, it is her idea to visit Holbrooke for help (something Phil is not, after the fact, in favor of).
 Later it's Phil's idea to visit Holbrooke, but this time with her agreement.